matty686

 Guest

-« Reply #4 on: September 19, 2010, 06:47:45 AM » |
+« Reply #4 on: September 19, 2010, 06:47:45 AM »

-Hence, self-referencing!
 The idea is to think from outside to within and back, and from inside to outside and back.
 Yet!
 We must not forget to think completely without and then completely within.
 Do this process from within and without until you create a mental fractal being all inclusive, from within and throughout all of everything.
-Pure knowledge is not just learned but observed at ever angle, like the Mandelbrot set.
+Pure knowledge is not just learned but observed at ever angle, like the Mandelbrot set. alien

 Logged